morganog/Magic-8-Ball/README.md

 I used several imports for this file that is already pre-loaded with python.

 mod_imp.py is open-source and is free to use for anyone that needs or want's to play around with it.
 It doesn't do much besides compile all the possible 8-ball answers.
 It also has a function for ignore special characters.

+#### ID LIKE TO CONTRIBUTE ###

+In order to contribute just fork the file and create your own branch!
+Then submit a pull request once you have added new changes.
+Any and all contributions are welcome, whether you want to add onto my prexisting code or add more to make it exciting, either way it is welcomed!

+If you contribute or use this code, thank you for taking your time to do so.